cbuahin/pbml-scioto-iris/README.md

 # Running scripts
 ## Download Raw data
-If you use the data from `processed` directory skip this step.
+If you use the data from `data` directory skip this step, the raw data are in subdirectories, but the scripts here will start by downloaded the raw data.

 The script `src/download-precip.py` can be run interactively to open a browser and remotely control it using python.
 The codes there can extract the stations co-ordinates, which can be put in a GIS software to find the stations that are useful, and the second part will use that list and download the precipitation data for those stations.

+The results from this steps are the CSV files in `data/streamflow` and `data/precip/raw`.

 ## Processing Raw Data
 The raw data for streamflow and precipitation are not hourly so we need to work on that.